Recruiting Excellent & Diverse Faculty

 Since 2017, the University has required latent bias training for faculty members involved in searches.

-The Office of the Vice Provost for Faculty offers a new asynchronous course through Canvas, as well as in-person bias training workshops.
+The Office of the Vice Provost for Faculty offers a new asynchronous course through Workday Learning, as well as in-person bias training workshops.
 The asynchronous course and in-person workshops are open to all interested faculty members, specifically faculty search committee members and new Diversity Search Advisors.
 Read more about bias training for faculty here.

 Schools and Departments may also be interested in additional trainings.
 For more information, contact the Office of the Vice Provost for Faculty: provost-fac@upenn.edu